TULSA, Okla.--(BUSINESS WIRE)--

 |(1)||Sales price per ton is defined as total coal sales divided by total tons sold.|

-As anticipated, ARLP’s coal sales price realizations decreased 6.2% per ton sold in the 2017 Quarter compared to the 2016 Quarter, primarily due to the expiration of higher-priced legacy contracts offset in part by higher price realizations in Appalachia from sales at our Mettiki mine into the metallurgic coal export market and improved prices at our MC Mining mine.
+Coal sales price realizations increased 8.8% per ton sold in Appalachia in the 2018 Quarter compared to the 2017 Quarter, primarily due to increased export sales prices for metallurgical coal at our Mettiki mine and improved prices at our MC Mining and Tunnel Ridge mines.

 Market Update and Outlook

-A conference call regarding ARLP’s 2017 Quarter and Year financial results and 2018 outlook is scheduled for today at 10:00 a.m.
+A conference call regarding ARLP's 2018 Quarter financial results is scheduled for today at 10:00 a.m.
 Eastern.
 To participate in the conference call, dial (877) 506-1589 and request to be connected to the Alliance Resource Partners, L.P. earnings conference call.
-Canadian callers should dial (855) 669-9657 and all other International callers should dial (412) 317-5240 and request to be connected to the same call.
-Investors may also listen to the call via the "investor information" section of ARLP’s website at http://www.arlp.com.
+Canadian callers should dial (855) 669-9657 and all other international callers should dial (412) 317-5240 and request to be connected to the same call.
+Investors may also listen to the call via the "investor information" section of ARLP's website at http://www.arlp.com.

 About Alliance Resource Partners, L.P.

 ARLP currently operates eight mining complexes in Illinois, Indiana, Kentucky, Maryland and West Virginia as well as a coal loading terminal on the Ohio River at Mount Vernon, Indiana.
-ARLP also generates income from a variety of other sources, including investments in oil and gas royalties and midstream services.
+ARLP also generates income from a variety of other sources, including investments in oil and gas mineral interests and gas compression services.

-News, unit prices and additional information about ARLP, including filings with the Securities and Exchange Commission, are available at http://www.arlp.com.
+News, unit prices and additional information about ARLP, including filings with the Securities and Exchange Commission ("SEC"), are available at http://www.arlp.com.
 For more information, contact the investor relations department of ARLP at (918) 295-7674 or via e-mail at email@example.com.

 The statements and projections used throughout this release are based on current expectations.
 These statements and projections are forward-looking, and actual results may differ materially.
 These projections do not include the potential impact of any mergers, acquisitions or other business combinations that may occur after the date of this release.
-At the end of this release, we have included more information regarding business risks that could affect our results.
+We have included more information below regarding business risks that could affect our results.

 |SALES AND OPERATING REVENUES:|